-Foreground calibration and background calibration modes inherently calibrate the offsets of the ADC cores; however, the input buffers sit outside of the calibration loop and therefore their offsets are not calibrated by the standard calibration process.
+Foreground calibration and background calibration modes inherently calibrate the offsets of the ADC cores; however, the input buffers sit outside of the calibration loop.
+Therefore, their offsets are not calibrated by the standard calibration process.
 In both dual-channel mode and single-channel mode, uncalibrated input buffer offsets result in a shift in the mid-code output (DC offset) with no input.
-Further, in single-channel mode uncalibrated input buffer offsets can result in a fixed spur at $f{\rm S}$ / 2.
+Further, in single-channel mode uncalibrated input buffer offsets can result in a fixed spur at $f_S / 2$ .
 A separate calibration is provided to correct the input buffer offsets.